doctypedev/sintesi/docs/guide/recipes.md

+---
+title: Recipes
+description: Practical examples and use cases for the Sintesi CLI tool.
+icon: 🍳
+order: 30
+---

 # Recipes for Using sintesi-monorepo-root CLI Tool

 This document provides practical examples and use cases to demonstrate how to effectively use the CLI tool within the `sintesi-monorepo-root` project.
 The CLI tool is designed to streamline various development tasks, including building, testing, linting, and generating documentation.